If you are looking for good hostels in Chiang Mai, there are plenty. The same goes for hotels,

 Thaepae (east) Gate is the most popular place inside the moat.
 It’s also home to the start of Sunday walking street.
 In this area, there are lots of accommodation options to suit every budget.

 If you want to be around a happening area, Thaepae Gate is the best area in Chiang Mai to stay for you.
+You can book all your tours, eat food, drink a beer and visit a market all within a short distance.

 The Southwest corner of the moat has a park, which can be utilized, as a fitness area.
 A draw card for some, especially for those who like slacklining, sunbathing and acro yoga.

 The North Gate is most well known for the Northgate Jazz Club which features open mic nights a couple times a week.
 They’re pretty good too!
-Monday night is the biggest night, starting from 9pm.
+Monday night is the biggest night, starting at 9pm.

 Southgate has a nightly food market where you could go every night for a month and still be trying new dishes for just a couple dollars and draws locals, expats and tourists on a consistent basis.